• Recipes

 A liter is equal to 33.814 ounces and 33.8140226 fluid ounces, but the number of fluid ounces in a liter may vary depending on the type of ounce used.
 To help convert from liters to ounces, a conversion calculator or table can be used to provide accurate results.

-Conversion charts and tables are helpful for readers who want to measure their daily water intake and rewrite it into a unit of volume like fluid ounces that is commonly used in the United States customary system.
+Conversion charts and tables are helpful for readers who want to measure their daily water intake and rewrite it into a unit of measurement like fluid ounces that is commonly used in the United States customary system.

 The Difference Between Dry and Liquid Measurements